Tide of humanity, as well as rising seas, lap at Kiribati's future

 "Right now, population is the major issue, the number one issue we should face," said Peter Itibita, a member of the Mormon Church in South Tarawa.

-Many health problems also stem from a lack of clean water as rising salinity and pollution affect underground water, with diarrhea outbreaks caused by contamination from human and animal waste and other pollutants.
+Many health problems also stem from a lack of clean water as rising salinity and pollution affect underground water, with diarrhoea outbreaks caused by contamination from human and animal waste and other pollutants.

 Nawerewere Hospital also has problems, with new mothers spilling from overcrowded wards onto verandas and into corridors.